Thender2022/ByGrace/README.md

 # ByGrace

-A headless e-commerce store built with Next.js, Shopify, and Stripe integration.
+A custom e-commerce platform for skateboard products built with Next.js, featuring a headless architecture with a database backend.

 ## 🚀 Tech Stack